pytorch/pytorch/docs/source/notes/gradcheck.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want to test a function :math:`f: \mathcal{R}^N \to \mathcal{R}^M, x \to y`.
-To do so, we reconstruct the full jacobian matrix :math:`J_f` of size :math:`M \times N` in two ways.
+To do so, we reconstruct the full Jacobian matrix :math:`J_f` of size :math:`M \times N` in two ways.
 The analytical version uses our backward mode AD while the numerical version uses finite difference.
-We then compare each element of the two reconstructed jacobian matrices to ensure they do match.
+We then compare each element of the two reconstructed Jacobian matrices to ensure they do match.

 Slow real input numerical evaluation
 """"""""""""""""""""""""""""""""""""

-If we consider the most basic case of a one dimensional function (:math:`N = M = 1`), the we can use the basic finite difference formula from `the wikipedia article <https://en.wikipedia.org/wiki/Finite_difference>`_ (we use the central difference for better numerical properties):
+If we consider the most basic case of a one-dimensional function (:math:`N = M = 1`), then we can use the basic finite difference formula from `the wikipedia article <https://en.wikipedia.org/wiki/Finite_difference>`_ (we use the central difference for better numerical properties):

 .. math::
     \frac{\partial y}{\partial x} \approx \frac{f(x + eps) - f(x - eps)}{2 * eps}